manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 ![](../.gitbook/assets/react-missing-key.png)

 React expects a `key` prop for all of the values returned by arrays or iterators.
 The primary reasoning behind this rule is to make it easier for React's **Reconciler** \(the React Comparison algorithm\) to identify and compare list elements.
 The **Reconciler** can spot whether an array element was added, removed or modified if the `key` prop has been given.
 This prop needs to be a unique identifier which only appears **once in the array**.
-Normally, the id of a data set is used in practice.
+Normally, the id of a data set is used for this.

 In our example, we can take the id of each item.
 Amended, the example now looks like this: